carolineireri/portfolio/README.md

 -CSS

 ## Known Bugs
+The social media icons are not functional at the moment.
 ## Contributing changes

 ## Support and Contact details
 For any questions,feedback or comment please contact me via email: carolnyamburaireri@gmail.com
 ## Licence
+This project is licensed under the MIT License.
+PLease check LICENSE.md file for more information.